PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Four1.md

 The Tailor was sitting up looking at her.
 His face and eyes showing sympathy.
 “Could I live here?” she thought to herself.
 However, would The Tailor live here?
 She looked at him.
 “Would you live here?”, she asked, instantly regretting asking; obvious that he would not, but unsure what to say.
 “Where are you going?”, she heard herself ask.

-He thought about this but rebuffed it laying back: “They're rather deep questions for the morning.
+He thought about this but rebuffed it, laying back: “They're rather deep questions for the morning.
 How about some breakfast first?”, then he stretched, and at the same time added: “We can philosophise later.”

 Tom deduced she was welcome to be with The Tailor for the foreseeable future, which was breakfast.